Kamilcuk/nomad-tools/README.md

 # History

 This module once installed bunch of separate tools, like `nomad-watch` or `nomad-gitlab-runner`.
 That became unmaintainable.
-It is one `nomad-tools` executable with several sub-commands.
+It is one `nomadtools` executable with several sub-commands.

 # Contributing